temporalio/cli/temporalcli/commandsmd/commands.md

 The policies include:

-* AllowAll: Allow unlimited concurrent Workflow Executions.
+* **AllowAll**: Allow unlimited concurrent Workflow Executions.
 This significantly speeds up the backfilling process on systems that support concurrency.
-Make sure running Workflow Executions will not interfere with each other.
+Ensure running Workflow Executions do not interfere with each other.
-* BufferAll: Buffer all incoming Workflow Executions while waiting for the running Workflow Execution to complete.
+* **BufferAll**: Buffer all incoming Workflow Executions while waiting for the running Workflow Execution to complete.
-* Skip: If a previous Workflow Execution is still running, discard new Workflow Executions.
+* **Skip**: If a previous Workflow Execution is still running, discard new Workflow Executions.
-* BufferOne: Same as 'Skip' but buffer a single Workflow Execution to be run after the previous Execution completes.
+* **BufferOne**: Same as 'Skip' but buffer a single Workflow Execution to be run after the previous Execution completes.
 Discard other Workflow Executions.
-* CancelOther: Cancel the running Workflow Execution and replace it with the incoming new Workflow Execution.
+* **CancelOther**: Cancel the running Workflow Execution and replace it with the incoming new Workflow Execution.
-* TerminateOther: Terminate the running Workflow Execution and replace it with the incoming new Workflow Execution.
+* **TerminateOther**: Terminate the running Workflow Execution and replace it with the incoming new Workflow Execution.

 #### Options set for overlap policy: